-The primary guiding philosophy behind this model is that Calculus I should be taught in an innovative and student-centered way, in small, highly coordinated classes.
+The primary guiding philosophy behind this model is that Calculus I should be taught in an innovative and studentcentered way, in small, highly coordinated classes.
 This innovation addresses the approach to the content, which is conceptually oriented and application driven, as well as the pedagogical approach, which includes group work and whole class discussions surrounding students' mathematical activity (rather than the teacher's).
 The coordination of these classes ensures that students have similar experiences across different instructors.
 Further, this coordination helps to support the secondary guiding philosophy: that graduate students can be prepared and supported to successfully implement innovative instruction.
-This model is also motivated by a third, underlying philosophy: that graduate students can be, as Elaine Seymour termed it (2005), "partners in innovation" and that graduate students who are effectively prepared to implement innovative instruction will likely carry these innovative practices into their future roles as undergraduate mathematics instructors.
+This model is also motivated by a third, underlying philosophy: that graduate students can be, as Elaine Seymour termed it (2005), "partners in innovation" and that graduate students who are effectively prepared to implement innovative instructors.